BLB’s Head of Commercial Property, Caroline Entwistle, considers the need for care in negotiating heads of terms for your warehouse lease.

-With demand for warehouse space currently outstripping supply, BLB’s Head of Commercial Property, Richard Bowater, considers the need for care in negotiating heads of terms.
-Our Commercial Property Team are available on 01225 755656.
-You can also contact them by email, or by completing the contact form at the foot of this page.
+Our Commercial Property Team are available on 01225 462871.
+You can also contact them by completing the contact form at the foot of this page.

-Empty retail units displaying agents’ boards have become the most visible sign of the blighting of our high streets by the pandemic.
-But over the same period, online retail has seen a very different picture and with e-commerce booming, storage and distribution space is at a premium.
+Empty retail units displaying agents’ boards were the most visible sign of the blighting of our high streets through the pandemic.
+But online retail saw a very different picture over the same period, with e-commerce booming and storage and distribution space at a premium.

-With warehouse space at a premium, potential lessees should exercise caution.
-As other interested parties jostle for position, you may fear losing the deal and feel pressured into agreeing terms with little or no negotiation.
-But, frankly, that would be foolhardy.
+With warehouse space at a premium, potential lessees should exercise considerable caution.
+As other interested parties jostle for position, you may fear losing the deal, feeling pressured into agreeing terms with little or no negotiation.
+But frankly, that would be foolhardy.

 Always put yourself in the driving seat.
 Before confirming your interest in the property, produce your own heads of terms.
-This will help to put you on the front foot in negotiations.
-However, producing and then negotiating heads of terms is far from straightforward and if you are not an expert, there is every possibility you will overlook crucial issues, ultimately ending up with lease terms that you come to regret.
+Doing so helps put you on the front foot in negotiations.
+However, producing and then negotiating heads of terms is far from straightforward.
+And if you are not an expert, there is every possibility you will overlook crucial issues, ultimately ending up with lease terms you come to regret.

-It’s therefore vital that you instruct a commercial property solicitor at the outset to discuss the required terms with you.
-They will assist you through the negotiations helping to ensure you end up with lease terms that are commercially acceptable and help protect you and your business going forward.
-And if the deal is a large one, prospective tenants will often instruct their own agent to negotiate on their behalf.
+From the outset, instruct a good commercial property solicitor to discuss the required terms.
+We will assist you through the negotiations to ensure you end up with commercially acceptable lease terms, helping to protect you and your business going forward.
+And if the deal is large, it’s worth noting that prospective tenants also often instruct an agent to negotiate on their behalf.